ClallamLGBT/ClallamLGBT-Website/content/about.md

 +++
 title = "About"
-date = "2017-06-27T17:39:21-07:00"
+date = "2022-04-08T10:05:21-07:00"
 draft = false
 +++

-Osprey Delight is the free-minded artist's choice for a clutter-free and fast single-page portfolio.

-It tastes a bit different than [the original great Osprey theme](https://github.com/tomanistor/osprey) and adds awesome new functionality to your Delight.

-It's perfectly suited to show off your awesome work! {{< icon "rocket icon-pulse-fast" >}}
+ClallamLGBT is a collective of people from Forks to Blyn.
+We are the Lesbian, Gay, Bi, Trans, Queer & Questioning, Intersex, Asexual/Aromantic/Agender, Two-Spirit (LGBTQIA2S+) eyes and ears of Clallam County.
+We are not incorporated.
+We are a grassroots efforts to establish recognition within our larger communities{{< icon "diamond icon-pulse-fast" >}}